adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 21 is just using the rev command

 task 22 uses cut for the first time and its going to be useful in the following excercises

+task 23 was very hard the first time i tried, i did it faster now obviously